Other data type

 .size $_ZZ9test_charvE5date1, 8

-Run Chapter7_1/ with ch7_1_char_short.cpp will get the following result.
+Run Chapter7_1/ with ch7_1_char_short.cpp to obtain the following result.

 lbdex/input/ch7_1_char_short.cpp